mbauer83/zio-http-authorization/README.md

-# ZIO-rbac
+# Zio-http-authorization

-ZIO-rbac is a library for basic effectful role-based access-control in ZIO-http applications.
+Zio-http-authorization is a library for basic effectful role-based access-control in ZIO-http applications.

 ## Basic concepts

 ### Role
-A role is a effectively a tag that is associates with [Users](#user) in a many-to-many fashion and potentially required by many [AuthorizationPolicies](#authorizationpolicy).
+A role is a effectively a tag that is associated with [Users](#user) in a many-to-many fashion and potentially required by many [AuthorizationPolicies](#authorizationpolicy).

 This library defines the following default roles: